TAKE A HIKE! Bringing The Outdoors Online

 Nature Conservancy of Canada captures nature sites for people to see virtually

-Staff with the not-for-profit organization walked the areas with Google Trekker, a 29-kg (50-pound) backpack with a camera system on it.
-The Google Trekker has a green orb, about the size of a soccer ball, with 15 camera lenses and that takes images every 2.5 seconds.
+Staff with the not-for-profit organization walked with Google Trekker, a 29-kg (50-pound) backpack with a camera system on it.
+The Google Trekker has a green orb about the size of a soccer ball.
+It has 15 camera lenses and takes images every 2.5 seconds.

 NCC staff used the Google Trekker camera to capture images and GPS locations of hiking trails, pathways, beaches and other scenic areas and natural vistas.

-A complete list of sites can be viewed at http://www.natureconservancy.ca/trekker and span both ends of the country, from NCC’s lands along the East Coast Trail in Maddox Cove in Newfoundland and Labrador, to the Chase Woods in Mt.
+A complete list of sites can be viewed at http://www.natureconservancy.ca/trekker. and span both ends of the country , from NCC’s lands along the East Coast Trail in Maddox Cove in Newfoundland and Labrador, to the Chase Woods in Mt.
 Tzouhalem in the Cowichan Valley of British Columbia.
-Also featured were the Happy Valley Forest, located 30 minutes from downtown Toronto, and the Green Mountains Nature Reserve in Quebec’s Eastern Townships.
+Also featured were the Happy Valley Forest, located a half hour from downtown Toronto, and the Green Mountains Nature Reserve in Quebec’s Eastern Townships.

 The Nature Conservancy of Canada is the nation's leading land conservation organization, working to protect our most important natural areas and the species they sustain.
-Since 1962, NCC and its partners have helped protect 2.8 million acres (more than 1.1 million hectares) coast to coast.
-The Nature Conservancy of Canada has helped conserve over 63,000 acres (25,495 hectares) in Manitoba.
+Since 1962, NCC and its partners have helped to protect more than 2.8 million acres (1.1 million hectares) coast to coast.

 - 30 -